This means that, over the course of a year, Camp Glenorchy will generate as much power on-site via renewable sources as it uses.

 At Camp Glenorchy, our buildings are being designed and built to use passive heating, cooling and ventilation methods, and each cabin will be fitted with high-efficiency systems, products, and appliances.
 Guests will also be offered real-time information in their cabins that allows them to learn about and proactively manage their own energy use during their stay.

 There are other conditions that must be meet to achieve NZEB certification, and they have been woven into our project from the beginning.
 Our project team has sought to create buildings that lift the human spirit, and we are working to provide educational initiatives that aim to make the experience at Camp Glenorchy truly inspiring for those who visit.

-A north facing “solar garden” of photovoltaic panels will generate the energy Camp Glenorchy needs to achieve Net Zero Energy while providing a model showing how solar power works for our visitors and guests.
-The photovoltaic panels will be mounted on frames made primarily of timber, and pathways will allow guests to walk around and between the panels.
+A east-west facing “solar garden” of photovoltaic panels will generate the energy Camp Glenorchy needs to achieve Net Zero Energy while providing a model showing how solar power works for our visitors and guests.

-Surplus energy generated by the solar garden during the day will be stored in batteries, allowing us to use it at night.
+Surplus energy generated by the solar garden during the day will be stored in batteries in the future, allowing us to use it at night.
 One of the big plusses of stored solar power is in providing resilience during downed power from fallen trees or grid power cuts.